KQM-git/TCL/mechanics/gameplay-mechanics/movement-and-physics.md

 Tapping shift while swimming has a stamina cost that is only a little higher than not holding shift, but the swimming speed is almost as fast as holding shift.

+## Infinite Dashing

+Double dashing with a pause inbetween to regain stamina can allow for a faster way to move continously.

+## Cliff Dashing

+Dashing off of cliffs can speed up fall speed.

 ## Evidence Vault

 {% page-ref page="../../evidence/mechanics/gameplay-mechanics/movement-and-physics.md" %}